kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 > ```
 >

-We don’t need to implement `create` because we already set the `successor` to itself when creating a `NodeService`.
+We don’t need to implement `create` because we already set the `successor` to itself when creating the `NodeService`.

 The `join` method calls the node `n'` to find a successor of id `n`.
 To explain this, we can use our example from above.